apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 * Order by time:

-  Order by time seems quite trivial for time series database.
-But... if we consider another feature, called align by time, something becomes interesting.
-And, that is why we mark OpenTSDB and KairosDB unsupported.
+  For a time series database, Order by time just seems like a trivial feature.
+However, things become more interesting when we consider another feature called " align by time    ".
+This is the reason that we marked OpenTSDB and KairosDB as "not supported".

   Actually, in each time series, all these TSDBs support order data by timestamps.